-Because we used non-statistically-determined sample sizes in our sampling procedures, our results are applicable to the sample items we tested and were not extrapolated to the population.
+We conducted these test procedures remotely, in coordination with personnel primarily from the Agency's headquarters in Washington, DC.
+Appendix B lists the key Agency documentation and reports we reviewed during our performance audit.
+Because we used non-statistically determined sample sizes in our sampling procedures, our results are applicable to the sample we tested and were not extrapolated to the population.

-Criteria used for this engagement are defined in EBSA's Thrift Savings Plan Fiduciary Oversight Program, which includes USC Title 5, Chapter 84, and CFR Title 5, Chapter VI.
+Criteria used for this engagement is defined in the EBSA's Thrift Savings Plan Fiduciary Oversight Program, which includes the USC Title 5, Chapter 84, and CFR Title 5, Chapter VI.